PrimozRatej/CertificateChain/README.md

   }
 }
 ```
-I can now read all the traffic from app.
+I can now read all the traffic from the app.
 ![Successfully intercepted traffic](https://github.com/PrimozRatej/CertificateChain/blob/b38bfb40861b4fec88bb7a3a189ce4e9eeebcdd6/captured_traffic_badCertificateCallback.PNG)